Skip to main content

 Validation strategy

-Specifies the validation strategy H2O Hydrogen Torch uses for the experiment.
+This setting specifies the validation strategy H2O Hydrogen Torch uses for the experiment.

 To properly assess the performance of your trained models, it is common practice to evaluate it on separate holdout data that the model has not seen during training.
-H2O Hydrogen Torch allows you to specify different strategies for this task fitting your needs.

 Options